By Timothy S. Flanders

 This is summed up in a Vatican Advisor’s observation that “Pope Francis breaks Catholic traditions whenever he wants because he is ‘free from disordered attachments.’
 Our Church has indeed entered a new phase: with the advent of this first Jesuit pope, it is openly ruled by an individual rather than by the authority of Scripture alone or even its own dictates of tradition plus Scripture” (Fr.
 Thomas Rosica “The Ignatian Qualities of the Petrine Ministry of Pope Francis,” Salt and Light July 31, 2018).

 Words of Cardinal Martini, “Translated Final Interview,” trans.
 John L. Allen, Jr., National Catholic Reporter, Sep 4, 2012.
+These words were quoted by Pope Francis in his Christmas address to the Curia December 21st, 2019.
 Cardinal Martini was the leading voice of dissent against Humanae Vitae, was made a bishop (1980) and cardinal (1983) by St. John Paul II, and was a member of the “St. Gallen Mafia” which promoted the election of Jorge Bergoglio as Francis I. On Martini and the “Mafia,” see Edward Pentin, “Cardinal Danneels Admits to Being Part of ‘Mafia’ Club Opposed to Benedict XVI,” National Catholic Register, Sep 24, 2015.

 For example, Pope Francis has explicitly stated that Orthodox schismatics should not be converted to Catholicism, stating that for a Catholic to “make efforts to convert [an Orthodox Christian]” is “a grave sin against ecumenism: proselytism.
 We should never proselytise the Orthodox!”
 See “Address of the Holy Father,” Apostolic Journey to Georgia and Azerbaijan, October 1st, 2016.
 This implies that the Catholic saints who made such efforts, like St. Josaphat Kuntsevych, committed a “grave sin.”